AXIS5hacker/DNX-Note-Width-Changer/README.md

 filename [-w width_multiplier] [-o output_filename] [-?]

--w width_multiplier     change the width of a chart,width_multiplier is a decimal number
+-w width_multiplier     change the width of a chart,width_multiplier is a decimal number,absolute

 -o output_filename      specify the filename of the changed chart

 -?                      help

 -h                      help, same as -?